You can import and export the full or partial configuration of Sophos Firewall.

 The secure storage master key provides extra protection for the account details stored on Sophos Firewall.
 The key encrypts sensitive information, such as passwords, secrets, and keys, preventing unauthorized access.
 The default administrator (username: admin) sets the secure storage master key.

 You don't enter the master key when you export a configuration.
-To see how Sophos Firewall imports configurations and sensitive information, see the following table:
+Here's how Sophos Firewall imports configurations and sensitive information:

-You won't be able to import sensitive information and dependent configurations if you're importing the configuration to the following devices:
+You can't import sensitive information and dependent configurations if you're importing the configuration to the following devices:

 You'll need to reenter or recreate the information later.
-You'll be able to import the rest of the configuration.
+You can import the rest of the configuration.

 |Configurations with the master key||You must enter the master key when you import the configuration to the following devices: |